starling021/ehtools/README.md

 Congratulations, you have successfully changed ehtools root password!

-    WARNING: In no case do not forget this password, it will not be restored and you will have to reinstall ehtools!
+    INFO: In no case do not forget this password, it will not be restored and you will have to reinstall ehtools!

 # About ehtools server support

 Server support for ehtools PRO is very important, as all error reports are sent to it in order to improve and fix vulnerabilities and bugs!

-    COUNCIL: Make a good Internet connection for ehtools, to help ehtools access to server!
+    INFO: Make a good Internet connection for ehtools, to help ehtools access to server!

 If in consequence of the bad Internet connection ehtools will not be able to communicate with the server then the framework will not start because of access denial and due to a validation error for check ehtools bought or not bought!